How to Win a Partition Action

 - Getting reimbursed for the funds you put into the property.
 Perhaps you’ve paid all the expenditures – taxes, mortgage, repairs, etc. – on a property that you’ve jointly inherited.
 Winning for you would at least partly entail reimbursement of all the payments you’ve made in relation to the property.

 Discuss what your intentions are for the partition suit with an estate and trust lawyer.
-You may find that the lawyer can assist with reaching a desirable resolution without the hassle and cost of a partition suit.
+You may find that the lawyer can assist with reaching a desirable resolution without the hassle and cost of a full-blown partition suit.
 It’s also advisable to consult with a lawyer if you are someone who is wondering how to stop a partition action.

 Tips for How to Win a Partition Action

-Regardless of whether or not you believe a partition suit will be needed to resolve your dispute, it’s a good idea to heed the following advice when inheriting a piece of property with multiple people.
+Regardless of whether or not you believe a partition suit will be needed to resolve your property dispute, it’s a good idea to heed the following advice when inheriting a piece of property with multiple people.

 - Clearly communicate your desires.
-Determine exactly what you would like to happen with the property at issue and clearly communicate this desire to the other co-owners and your lawyer if you have one.
+Determine exactly what you would like to happen with the property at issue and clearly communicate this desire to the other co-owners and your probate lawyer if you have one.

 - Be involved in negotiations.
 It is crucial you do not sit out any meetings or discussions among co-owners if you want a say in what happens with the property.
 Take detailed notes about what’s discussed in these meetings.